 Windows 10 is the most popular Windows operating system, but despite its popularity, some users report errors.
 One of these errors is DDE Server Window: explorer.exe Application Error shutdown error, and today we’ll try to fix it.

 DDE Server Window: explorer.exe Application Error is caused when you try to shut down your computer.
 Users report that when they press the Shutdown button, they get this error preventing the shutdown process.

 Just like with many errors, before trying any of the solutions, check for the latest Windows updates.
 Users report that updating to the latest build fixes DDE Server Window: explorer.exe Application Error, so be sure to keep your PC up-to-date.

 DDE Server Window message can prevent your PC from shutting down, but users reported the following problems as well:

 - DDE Server Window explorer.exe memory could not be written – According to users, sometimes you might get an error message saying that memory could not be written.
 This can be an annoying error, but you should be able to fix it by using one of our solutions.

 - DDE Server Window preventing restart – In addition to shutdown, this problem can also prevent your PC from restarting.
 If you encounter this problem, the cause is most likely a third-party application.

-- Windows 10 won’t shut down – This is a somewhat common problem, and we covered the similar issue on our Computer won’t shutdown article, so be sure to check it out for more solutions.
+- Windows 10 won’t shut down – This is a somewhat common problem, and we covered a similar issue in our Computer won’t shutdown article, so be sure to check it out for more solutions.

-Solution 1 – Don’t shutdown your computer from Start menu
+1. Don’t shutdown your computer from the Start menu

 - Right click Start Button or press Windows Key + X to open Win + X menu.